• 100% Authentic watches

 The iconic Day-Date in yellow gold remains Rolex’s flagship.

 At this point, the Day-Date is firmly positioned as a high-luxury product rather than just a watch.
-To be honest, the Day-Date will probably be available below list next year, since no one will buy these pieces for €50.000.
+To be honest, the Day-Date will probably be available below list next year, since not a lot of people will buy these pieces for close to €50.000.
 It’s unfair to be honest.
+Wristler top-tip: buy a (neo) vintage Day-Date.
+Same pleasure, different price tag.

 The takeaway is simple: